 I'm realizing, more and more, that being a musician, or writer, or designer, or whatever — somebody who makes things — is as much about how you experience others' work as it is about your own craft.
 It's a willingness to see everything as grist for the mill, a kind of relentlessly open attitude.
 A desire to understand and connect rather than criticize, no matter how different or strange.

-I love that, to musicians, it’s all just music.
-Where more casual listeners might ‘wear’ their music taste like clothes, musician are so often eager to try on as many outfits as possible.
+I love that, to musicians, it's all just music.
+Where more casual listeners might 'wear' their music taste like clothes, musicians often seem eager to try on as many outfits as possible.

-I’m not that familiar with Kate Bush, unfortunately.
-But I listened to a few tracks this morning and all of a sudden I started to hear it: certain similiarities, certain little echoes of her music in Big Boi’s work.
+I'm not that familiar with Kate Bush, unfortunately.
+(Here's a nice primer if you're not familiar either.)
+But I listened to a few of her tracks this morning and all of a sudden I started to hear it: certain similarities, certain echoes of her style in Big Boi's work.
 I could see some of the connecting threads.